JakobHallin/trust-layer-architecture/README.md

 - difficult-to-forge credentials
 - ability to attach policy at the transport layer

-This makes mTLS the baseline for all trusted automation.
+This makes mTLS a useful baseline to explore for trusted automation in this prototype.

 ---